jrapr1973/earling-labs/README.md

 #### Ringer — Lead Capture · Text, Chat & Voice
 [![Ringer](ringer.png)](https://ringer.earlinglabs.com)
 AI answers texts, web chat, and phone calls 24/7, qualifies the job, and books the visit on your calendar.
 AI voice receptionist picks up calls you can't get to and texts you every detail.
-Built for HVAC, plumbing, roofing, remodeling, and more.

 ---